Read our guide below about how to watch soccer on CBS Sports.

 Streaming platforms are almost always a cheaper and more streamlined option compared to conventional services.
 FuboTV, Hulu + Live TV, and YouTube TV all currently carry the CBS Sports Network (Sling TV does not).
 Though varying in price and total channels offered, these streaming services are an affordable and efficient way to watch TV.

-As all of the network’s soccer matches are currently available on CBS All Access, you don’t necessarily have to spring for an additional cable/satellite/streaming service if you have the network’s streaming service.
+As all of the network’s soccer matches are currently available on Paramount+, you don’t necessarily have to spring for an additional cable/satellite/streaming service if you have the network’s streaming service.
 However, if you need one of these comprehensive television plans, make sure to pick the appropriate option with CBS Sports Network included.

 History of soccer coverage on CBS Sports